Purple Skirt

 Purple Skirt was a style and fashion-focused web site with an online boutique.
-It was the brainchild of Tracey Ullman.
+It was the brainchild of actress Tracey Ullman.
 The site collected and sold clothing and accessories from both established and up-and-coming designers.
 It provided advice from stylists and costumes designers in the entertainment industry.
 Ullman wrote a monthly column.
 The web site was launched in November 1999 and was co-founded by Stephanie Laing and Jeannine Braden.

 Television series

 In 2001, Ullman hosted a spin-off television talk show series for the Oxygen Network, Tracey Ullman's Visible Panty Lines.
 Like Purple Skirt, the show showcased fashion and style advice from industry experts, along with sit-down interviews with celebrities discussing their own personal style.